 Everything had gone wrong leading up to the big day.
 However, with every hiccup, there was a singular solution which was Mr. Madison's credit card for a quick recuse.
 One moment there was trouble, the next it was perfectly in order.
 This had become the pattern.
-Addy was amazed that her family was suddenly so helpful and reassuring.
-Even the quiet Frances had been pulling extra hours putting things together for her big day.
+Addy was amazed that her family were suddenly so helpful and reassuring.
+Even the quiet Frances had been pulling extra hours putting things together for the big day.
 Addy had found it odd that when the summer was over Frances had not returned to school.
 When she went to ask her about it over breakfast Alice had shushed her.
 Later in private, Alice gave her daughter the impression that Frances had left school due to a mental health issue and Addy made a point not to bring it up again in the future.
-Frances was such a delicate person, Addy would muse as she watched Frances in her domestic capacity busying herself with trivial things.
+Frances was such a delicate person, Addy would muse as she watched Frances in her domestic capacity busying herself with simplistic tasks.
 Addy assumed that it was Frances's way of coping with her lack of social experience or grace.
 Frances seemed to altogether lose the ability to lift her head to show her face as the wedding neared.
-Even the disengaged Emmet asked about Frances during the rehearsal dinner, to which Addy gave him an intentionally vague answer fearing he would see it as a family blight if he knew that how low functioning Frances was.
+Even the disengaged Emmet asked about Frances during the rehearsal dinner, to which Addy gave him an intentionally vague answer fearing he would see it as a familial blight if he knew that how low functioning Frances was.

 It all struck Addy as very hush-hush as to what was going on with Frances.
 Out of happenstance the night before the wedding Addy stopped by Frances's room to invite her to the bachelorette party her friends from school were throwing.
 Oddly the room was full of campus logo merchandise.
 She even had pictures of herself in the dorms with what looked like many friends sprawled out by her bed.
-Addy lingered there as it intrigued her to be in the secretive realm of a person who was always in the shadows of the family.
-In every image she saw, Frances was all smiles as if she loved college more than anything she had ever loved in her insignificant existence.
+Addy lingered there as it intrigued her to be in the secretive realm of a person who was always in the shadows of the household.
+In every image she saw, Frances was all smiles, as if she loved college more than anything she had ever loved during her insignificant existence.
 Frances had been doing so well there, Addy wondered why she had left the one place where she seemed to excel.
 Turning to leave Addy found schedules for the upcoming semester on Frances's desk along with a crumpled-up Dean's List award.
 It was as if even Frances did not want to let go of her school life, but she was shunning it anyway by staying with her parents.
 Addy walked out of the room making sure not to disturb any of its contents.
-As she walked out the door she caught Frances from the corner of her eye sobbing as she polished the family's cutlery in the dining room.
+As she walked out the door she caught Frances from the corner of her eye sobbing while she polished the family's cutlery in the darkened dining room.
 This repulsed Addy who had a flashing thought of Frances being unstable among her social group, some of which were new high society acquaintances she had netted through Emmet.
 Addy lightened her step and left making sure that Frances did not see her go.

-For Addy, it was like reaffirming her love by choosing Emmet over Jen.
+For Addy, this was reaffirming her love by choosing Emmet over Jen.
 Without knowing it, Jen had taken the focus off of Emmet as the villain and put it on herself.
 Addy was so entranced by her sudden falling out with her long-time buddy that she didn't notice the wedding theme that she had planned had been completely eradicated by Emmet behind her back.
-Addy's lavender and silver wedding colors were now dark red and metallic black.
+Addy's lavender and silver wedding colors were now dark bronze and metallic black.
 The flower arrangements for the tables were changed from the mason jars filled with marbles topped with a sparkling candle to ice sculptures of naked Greek Gods and Goddesses in proactive poses.
 The band had been replaced by a DJ too.
 None of that mattered to Addy anymore, she couldn't take her mind off of Jen, something Alice hyped up more whenever she was in Addy's ear.
 All of the other bridesmaids kept their mouths shut and their chins down for fear of getting into a confrontation with Addy like Jen had.
 After the ceremony many quietly went home, each making individual excuses as soon as the cake was cut.
 The majority of the night Emmet was off with his colleagues, leaving Addy with Frances who was surprisingly upbeat.
-Addy had assumed that Frances would have acted pouty that night since she had probably never had a boyfriend before despite being nearly twenty.
+Addy had assumed that Frances would have acted attention starved that night since she had probably never had a boyfriend before despite being nearly twenty.
 In an attempt to strike up a casual conversation with Frances, Addy commented "you look happy, that's good."
 Frances gleefully burst out with "I know right!
 While you are getting ready, Emmet said he would do some work on me to help me out."
 Not sure how to respond to her new husband offering plastic surgery on her younger sibling Addy answered "oh, how nice."
 Before she excused herself to go greet guests elsewhere.
-In the back of Addy's mind, she hoped that Emmet had just been making small talk with Frances as it was a bit awkward to have him "fix" her.
+In the back of Addy's mind, she hoped that Emmet had just been making small talk with Frances since the concept was a bit awkward to have him "fix" her.
 Then Addy mentally noted that it would probably be of some benefit to Frances who was in her eyes quite the ugly duckling.

 The night ended with Addy saying goodbye to her parents.
-All but one of her friends from the sorority hadn't snuck out hours earlier, like bugs tucking away before a storm hits, knowing trouble is in the air.
-Alice whispered to Addy that she did the right thing by not backing out as they embraced to say their goodbyes.
+All but one of her friends from the sorority hadn't snuck out hours earlier, like bugs tucking away before a storm hits, knowing trouble was in the air.
+Alice whispered to Addy that she did the right thing by not backing out when they embraced to say their goodbyes.
 Addy could tell that her mother likely only cared that Emmet was wildly rich.
-Addy patted Frances's arm, never wanting to actually hug the dismal girl as if she were afraid her aura of failure would rub onto her.
+Addy patted Frances's arm, never wanting to actually hug the dismal girl as if she were afraid her aura of failure would rub off onto her.
 As they drove away in Emmet's Maserati Addy leaned out of the window to throw her bouquet without looking back.
 Had she bothered to see who caught it, Addy would have seen it land squarely on top of the crossed arm Frances's head.
 With all eyes on the bouquet, it was only Tom Madison who frowned when he witnessed Emmet point at Frances in his rearview mirror and wink with a smile on his face.
-However, with Addy off on her honeymoon to Thailand for a full thirteen days and her plan to live with Emmet in the city after, he decided to keep his thoughts to himself.
+However, with Addy off on her honeymoon to Thailand for a full thirteen days and her plan to live with Emmet in the city after, Tom decided to keep his thoughts to himself.